Appendix: Config Format Reference

 }

-Purpose: declare basic information about locales to recognize project/user-preferred locales and improve UI display and localisation validation.
+Locale configs declare basic information about locales, facilitating identification of the project / user's preferred locale and improving UI display and localisation validation.

 Example: